FredElster/02807FinalProject/README.md

     Generate a playlist based on the prompt and tracks+playlist embeddings similarity
     Evaluate performance using ranking metrics (Precision@10, Recall@10, MAP@10, NDCG@10)
     Evaluate performance using an LLM-as-a-judge method
     /!\ To run the LLM-as-a-judge part, you need an OpenAI API key, which you can create here: https://platform.openai.com/api-keys, as well as **credit** on your account (gpt-4o-mini is almost, but **not**, free).
-If this is unfeasible, you can find the results of our run in the outputs.pdf file.
+If this is unfeasible, you can find the results of our run in the notebooks_appendix.pdf file.